AvgCoder44/TinyGo/README.md

-# TinyGo - URL Shortener Application
+# TinyGo - URL Shortener

-A full-stack URL shortener application with a modern frontend and Cloudflare Workers backend.
+A modern, full-stack URL shortener built with Cloudflare Workers and Vite.
+Create short, memorable links with analytics tracking and custom aliases.

 ## Features